runtipi/raspberrypi/README.md

 2. Download the latest Runtipi OS image from the [releases page](https://github.com/runtipi/runtipi-raspberrypi/releases)

-3. Download and install Raspberry Pi Imager from [here](https://www.raspberrypi.com/software/)(https://www.raspberrypi.com/software/)Launch Raspberry Pi Imager and select your board.
+3. Download and install Raspberry Pi Imager from [here](https://www.raspberrypi.com/software/).
+Launch Raspberry Pi Imager and select your board.
 Then select the image you just downloaded and click the write button.
 The process will take about 5 minutes depending on your SD card.

 4. Insert the card into the Raspberry Pi, connect the ethernet cable and then the power cable.
 Wait around 10-15 minutes for it to download all the requirements and then access the dashboard by going to `tipi.local`.